AfricasVoices/RapidProTools/README.md

 The Flow editor includes an in-built simulator for testing (accessible by clicking the mobile phone icon).

 Interactions with a flow via the simulator are not persisted to the RapidPro database.
-For a flow to persist, it must be run on a "channel".
+For a run to persist, it must be run on a "channel".
 To add a channel:

 1. Go to your organisation page
 1. Choose the `Settings Gear -> Add Channel`